 Make More Than the Minimum Payment

 Once you’ve made your repairs, you’ll receive a billing statement.
-This bill shows your outstanding balance and a minimum payment.
+This bill shows your outstanding balance and minimum payment.

 This might come in handy if another repair comes your way; you can withdraw up to your limit again to help in an emergency.